holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

 * Some unstable features are now behind feature flags.
 * Zome call payloads are built and signed differently.
 * The `OpenChain` and `CloseChain` actions have been modified.
-* The database encryption scheme has been change, and the directory structure has moved around.
+* The database encryption scheme has changed, and the directory structure has moved around.
-* The `InstallApp` admin API endpoint has had its request payload changed slightly.
+* The `InstallApp` admin API endpoint has had its request payload changed.
 * `CloneCellId`, used as an input argument to clone manipulation functions, has changed.
 * The `CountersigningSuccess` signal supplies the action hash, not the entry hash.
 * The `AppInfo` admin endpoint's response contains new statuses related to deferred memproofs.